1. Definitions

 B. University Facility Standards violations listed in section 3.3, as applicable, issued within on-campus University housing facilities, and

-C. Appeals of alleged alcohol violations not issued by TCU Police and University Facility Standards violations, as applicable, issued within on-campus University housing facilities initially determined by Student Conduct Administrator, who is a member of the University Housing and Residence Life or Fraternity and Sorority Life staff.
+C. Appeals of alleged alcohol violations not issued by TCU Police and University Facility Standards violations, as applicable, issued within on-campus University housing facilities initially determined by the Student Conduct Administrator, who is a member of the Dean of Students Office staff or their designee.

-PCB members are selected through an application process by University Housing and Residence Life or Fraternity and Sorority Life staff and serve a term of one (1) year.
+PCB members are selected through an application process by Dean of Students Office staff and serve a term of one (1) year.
 Students may be selected to serve on the PCB for more than one term.

 Additionally, members of PCB may serve 1) as a mediator, as provided in section 1.17; 2) as an RJC facilitator, as provided in section 1.18; 3) as a as a trained student member of a formal Conduct Panel, as provided in section 1.19; and 4) as an advisor to a student during the investigation and resolution and/or outcome phase of the conduct process.
 PCB members may serve in these additional roles as long as their involvement presents no bias-related concerns for the resolution of the conduct matter and there is no objection by the involved parties.